 The base salary component is intended to provide fixed pay that takes into account an NEO's role and responsibilities, experience, expertise, marketplace comparables and individual performance, and although established by the NEOs' employment agreements, is subject to annual review by the Compensation Committee, including for discretionary year-to-year increases.
-Pursuant to his employment agreement, Mr. Krauss's base salary increased from \$525,000 to \$575,000 effective September 14, 2012.
-Ms. Goldstein did not receive any base salary increase in fiscal year 2013, but, as discussed below under "Executive Compensation-Narrative Disclosure Regarding Equity Plans and Employment Agreements," the amended employment agreements with Ms. Goldstein and Mr. Krauss provide for an automatic, annual cost of living increase in base salary of 2% each year commencing on and after April 1, 2013 (in the case of Ms. Goldstein) or April 1, 2014 (in the case of Mr. Krauss).
+Ms. Goldstein's base salary increased from \$625,000 to \$637,500 in fiscal 2014 because, as discussed below under "Executive Compensation-Narrative Disclosure Regarding Equity Plans and Employment Agreements," the amended employment agreement with Ms. Goldstein provides for an automatic, annual cost of living increase in base salary of 2% each year commencing on and after April 1, 2013, which was consistent with the average Company-wide annual cost of living increase in base salary.

-Annual Cash Incentive Compensation
+Annual Cash Incentive

 The Compensation Committee has the authority to award annual performance-based cash bonuses to the NEOs pursuant to their employment agreements with the Company.
-The Compensation Committee believes that the annual performance-based bonuses provide the incentives necessary to retain our NEOs and reward them for their attainment of the Company's business goals.
-Ms. Goldstein and Mr. Krauss are eligible to receive annual cash bonuses pursuant to the terms of their employment agreements.
+The Compensation Committee believes that an annual performance-based bonus opportunity provides the incentives necessary to retain our NEOs and reward them for their attainment of the Company's business goals.
+In fiscal 2014, Ms. Goldstein and Mr. Krauss were eligible to receive an annual cash bonus pursuant to the terms of their employment agreements.